Lolo Jones Asks God To Help Her Forgive Ricky Williams

 Tamar was one of the first comment on Lolo’s post saying she needed to forgive Ricky and reminded her that they were playing a game.
 The singer then also noted that everyone in the house “bull******d” one another.
 Tamar ended her comment by saying “getoverit.com.”

-Lolo responded back to Tamar letting her know her caption was a joke and then suggested Tamar use her $250,000 to buy some more wigs.
-It appeared the jabs the two women took at one another were playful but it’s still hard to tell as they had several heated disagreements in the house.
+Lolo responded back to Tamar, letting her know her caption was a joke and then suggested Tamar use her $250,000 to buy some more wigs.
+It appeared the jabs the two women took at one another were playful, but it’s still hard to tell as they had several heated disagreements in the house.

 Soap Dirt is also reporting that Lolo took another jab at Ricky in an Instagram post from three days ago.
 According to the blog, Lolo changed the caption on a photo of her in the pool.
-The original caption suggested she was swimming in a pool where she drowned Ricky, but now it reads “Still I rise;” a lyric from a Katy Perry song.
+The original caption suggested she was swimming in a pool where she drowned Ricky, but now it reads “Still I rise,” a lyric from a Katy Perry song.

 Big Brother Season 21 begins this June on CBS.